department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/product/README.md

 # Product Strategy TL; DR
-- This document reflects the evolving understanding of the product strategy lead (@aryeh-usds currently).
+- This document reflects the evolving understanding of the product strategy lead (@aryeh-usds).
 - It values readability over comprehensive explanations (ex., we start with constraints without explaining why).
-- It is intended as the first "phase" of creating a new health product which is expected to exist indefinitely and will continue to iterate.
+- It is intended as the first "phase" of creating a new health product which is expected to exist indefinitely and change continuously.
 - If you see something, say something!
-It's meant to be a conversation-starter.
+It's a conversation-starter.

-## Team Mission
+## Mission
+### Premise
-- Define, and manage / execute, first steps to replatform My HealtheVet onto VA.gov and / or VA's flagship mobile app.
+Define, and execute, first steps to replatform My HealtheVet onto VA.gov and / or VA's flagship mobile app

+### Goals
+1. Demonstrate incremental progress quickly (OCTO priority 1)
+2. First steps benefit Veterans in future whether or not Cerner owns the VA patient portal (viability risk 3)
+3. Minimize number of teams involved at any one time (logistical constraint 7)

 ## Constraints
 ### OCTO Priorities